TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Related Work

 Most recent developments in perception tasks like object detection and semantic segmentation focus on urban driving scene datasets like KITTI~\cite{kitti}, Waymo~\cite{waymo}, etc., which achieve high accuracy in terms of average precision.
-On the other hand, unstructured scenes like the natural environment, construction sites, and complicated traffic scenarios are less explored, primarily for two reasons.
-The first reason is that there are fewer datasets with unstructured environments, and the second is that perception and autonomous navigation in unstructured off-road environments is challenging due to its unpredictability and diverse terrain types.
+On the other hand, unstructured scenes like the natural environment, construction sites, and complicated traffic scenarios are less explored, for two primary reasons.
+First, there are fewer datasets with unstructured environments; second, perception and autonomous navigation in unstructured off-road environments are challenging due to unpredictability and diverse terrain types.

-Recent efforts in off-road perception and navigation include RUGD~\cite{RUGD2019IROS} and RELLIS-3D~\cite{rellis}, which are semantic segmentation datasets collected from a robot navigating in off-road and natural environments and contain scenes like trails, forests, creeks, etc. \cite{construction_dataset} is a construction dataset containing annotation of heavy-duty vehicles for detection, tracking, and activity classifications.
+Recent efforts in off-road perception and navigation include RUGD~\cite{RUGD2019IROS} and RELLIS-3D~\cite{rellis}, which are semantic segmentation datasets collected from a robot navigating in off-road and natural environments.
+These datasets contain scenes like trails, forests, creeks, etc. \cite{construction_dataset} is a construction dataset containing annotations of heavy-duty vehicles for detection, tracking, and activity classifications.